tronprotocol/pm/TRON Core Devs Meetings/Meeting 60.md

 - **Murphy**

     Let me take two more minutes to quickly sync the latest progress on the v4.8.2 issues.
 Starting with the TIPs.
-The first two — TIP-833 ([#833](https://github.com/tronprotocol/tips/issues/833)) and TIP-836 ([#836](https://github.com/tronprotocol/tips/issues/836)) — are both Boson's.
-Boson, what's the status?
-PR submitted?
+The first two TIPs，TIP-833 ([#833](https://github.com/tronprotocol/tips/issues/833)) and TIP-836 ([#836](https://github.com/tronprotocol/tips/issues/836)) — Boson, what's the current status?

 - **Boson**

-    Yes, both PRs are submitted.
+    Both TIPs are currently in `Last Call` status, and the PRs have been submitted.

 - **Murphy**

-    OK. [#2935](https://github.com/tronprotocol/tips/issues/719) we just discussed. ([#7823](https://github.com/tronprotocol/tips/issues/826)) is already submitted.
-David, your two — 7883 ([#7883](https://github.com/tronprotocol/tips/issues/837)) and 7939 ([#7939](https://github.com/tronprotocol/tips/issues/838)) — are at `Last Call` now, and the PRs are submitted, right?
+    OK.
+Moving on.
+Issue [#2935](https://github.com/tronprotocol/tips/issues/719) was discussed today and is now in `Accepted` status.

+    For [#7823](https://github.com/tronprotocol/tips/issues/826), [#7883](https://github.com/tronprotocol/tips/issues/837), and [#7939](https://github.com/tronprotocol/tips/issues/838), David, these three TIPs are currently in `Last Call`.
+The PRs have been submitted as well, right?

 - **David**

-    Right, both PRs are in review.

-    One more thing: the 3 TRCs we discussed in earlier meetings are now all at `Last Call`.
-Calling this out so anyone with new feedback can leave a comment under the issues.
-If there's no objection, we'll move them to `Final` shortly.
+    Yes.
+These are the three TRC-related topics we discussed in previous meetings.
+They are all in `Last Call`, and their PRs have been submitted and are under review.
+If anyone has further comments, please reply under the issue.
+If there are no objections, we will update their status to `Final` shortly.

 - **Murphy**